 - What is your initial monthly marketing expense?
 What is the expected annual growth rate in your marketing expense?

-- What is your initial monthly rent + utilities expense?
-What is the expected annual growth rate in your rent + utilities expense?
+- What is your initial monthly rent + utility expense?
+What is the expected annual growth rate in your rent + utility expense?

 - What is your initial monthly insurance expense?
 What is the expected annual growth rate in your insurance expense?

 - What is your initial monthly office supplies expense?
 What is the expected annual growth rate in your office supplies expense?

 - What is your initial monthly cost for “other” expenses?
 What is the expected annual growth rate in your “other” expenses?

 - Assumptions related to Capital Expenditures, Funding, Tax, and Balance Sheet Items